-“I’m gonna make you my bitch,” Alex Miller informs a 4-pound brick of black porcelain clay before throwing it onto his pottery wheel.
-“I will not succumb to you,” he adds, leaning the entirety of his 6-foot-4, 300-pound frame onto an emerging phallus of cassius basaltic.
+“I will not succumb to you,” Alex Miller informs a 4-pound brick of black porcelain clay, leaning the entirety of his 6-foot-4, 300-pound frame onto an emerging phallus of cassius basaltic.

 The 30-year-old says he’s a much better potter now that he does Hatha yoga.
 In particular, his posture has improved and he can “better understand how things feel.”
 Also, he claims, being more centered allows him to more effectively center the piece of clay on the wheel.
 That part of the process — getting it perfectly round — is the most challenging, he tells me, because it requires strong hands and an aggressive mind.
 “I like to think of it as a heated discussion,” he says.
 “When you’re working with clay, everything you do stays impressed upon it, so you have to speak to it — and listen when it responds.”